JeremyACase/ubiquia/README.md

 # This is how Ubiquia knows how to connect adapters together into a Directed Acyclic Graph.
 Conceptually,
 # data flows from left-to-right.
 As adapters receive payloads, they will send them to their respective
-# agents (if they have them), package up the agent response (if applicable), and send
+# components (if they have them), package up the component response (if applicable), and send
 # the payload "downstream" (i.e., to any adapters "immediately on the right.")
 edges:
   - leftAdapterName: Pet-Store-Image-Classifier-Adapter